Beomene/trinkaspace_idiots/other/INTRO_TO_TRINKASPACE/TRINKASPACE_OVERVIEW.md

 ## Core Architecture: The Arena System

-Trinkaspace employs a layered architecture with three main "Arenas":
+Trinkaspace employs a layered architecture with four main "Arenas":

 1. **Primary Arena (Arena 1)**: Handles the base layout, page structure, and core content elements.
+The realm of dioramas and visual storytelling.

 2. **Secondary Arena (Arena 2)**: Manages interactive text elements, dynamic content, and the symscram system (symbolic scrambling for special text effects).
 Implemented in `secondaryArena.js`.

 3. **Tertiary Arena (Arena 3)**: Controls the HUD layer, including the navigation menu and other overlay elements.
 Implemented in `tertiaryArena.js`.

+4. **Quaternary Arena (Arena 4)**: The Director dimension that orchestrates timing, moments, and coordination between all other arenas.
+Unlike A1-A3 which are objects, A4 is a temporal dimension.
+Implemented in `quaternaryArena.js`.

 This separation of concerns allows for modular design and cleaner code organization while managing different aspects of the user experience.
+The addition of A4 enables sophisticated narrative timing and multi-arena coordination.

 ## Key Components